Updated: Jun 21, 2021

 Design Thinking is a method for practical and creative problem-solving that designers, engineers, architects, businesses, and regular people employ to respond to specific challenges and solve problems in creative ways.
 It is focused on understanding people’s needs and creatively discovering the best solutions to meet those needs (what we call, design solutions).
 It can be thought of in 5 important stages: Empathy, Definition, Ideation, Prototyping, Testing.

 Part of the value of this methodology is also in its ability to help teams derive research and metrics that validate their solution earlier in the problem solving process.
 It is an extremely collaborative process as many of the stages require some sort of communication with other individuals in order to ensure that the design solution teams are attempting to build is aligned to the needs of their target audience.

-This is what makes Design Thinking so important, and puts it at the top of our list of non-technical skills we believe everyone should learn.
-Many of the most innovative companies like IBM, Google, Airbnb, PepsiCo and Nike in the world are using this very simple framework to supercharge their growth and outpace industry peers by as much as 228 percent.
+This is what makes Design Thinking so important and puts it at the top of our list of non-technical skills we believe everyone should learn.
+Many of the most innovative companies in the world, like IBM, Google, Airbnb, PepsiCo and Nike, are using this very simple framework to supercharge their growth and outpace industry peers by as much as 228 percent.

 Design Thinking lends itself to research driven careers both in technology and general business and is useful to teams across departments.
 Product and Engineering teams intersect when following the Design Thinking process and typically external personnel in Operations and Strategy find a place to meaningfully contribute to Product Development when learning skills in Design Thinking.
-Students that learn Design Thinking now will have a wide-array of career options available to them as they leverage this non-technical skillset with other interests in Finance/Economics, Technology or Applied Design.
+Students that learn Design Thinking have a wide-array of career options available to them as they leverage this non-technical skillset with other interests in Finance/Economics, Technology or Applied Design.

 Design thinking workshops are often designed around a specific challenge or problem that teams are attempting to solve.
 By investing in learning this framework, students and employees are able to hone important skills in a way that is meaningful to their work, both personally and professionally.
 Because Design Thinking is a practical framework to problem solving, it lends itself to more engagement by letting people know that their skillset and work will be used to tackle real-world challenges and issues.

 Being a scientific approach, Design Thinking lends itself to the growth of an Engineering Mindset which is vital for non-technical members of an organization looking to drive innovation and impact at technology based companies and